thatsOven/sorting-visualizer/README.md

 ### Lazy auxiliary visualization
 The visualizer checks if the auxiliary array changed in size, or its maximum element changed, in specific scenarios, so that the visual can re-compute its data accordingly.
 If lazy auxiliary visualization is set to `False`, these checks are disabled, that is, the visualizer will assume the maximum element of the auxiliary array and its length are constant.
 ### Lazy rendering
-Real-time visualization will try to use `fast` variants of the given visual style for performance reasons in favorable scenarios, while render mode always uses standard variants, which are higher quality, but slower in those same scenarios.
-If lazy rendering is set to `True`, the visualizer will try to use `fast` variants of visual styles for render mode too.
+Real-time visualization will try to use `fast` or `selective` variants of the given visual style for performance reasons in favorable scenarios, while render mode always uses standard variants, which are higher quality, but slower in those same scenarios.
+If lazy rendering is set to `True`, the visualizer will try to use `fast` or `selective` variants of visual styles for render mode too.
 This does not result in quality loss in certain cases, and can be used for quick videos.
 ### Render bitrate (kbps)
 Sets the output video bitrate (in kbps) for videos generated through render mode.
 ### Render profile